mj-will/nessai/README.md

 ### PyTorch

-By default the version of PyTroch will not necessarily match the drivers on your system, to install a different version with the correct CUDA support see the PyTorch homepage for instructions: https://pytorch.org/.
+By default the version of PyTorch will not necessarily match the drivers on your system, to install a different version with the correct CUDA support see the PyTorch homepage for instructions: https://pytorch.org/.

 ### Using ``bilby``